Fleishman-Lab/CUMAb/README.md

 python {path_to_CUMAb_dir}/CUMAb_pdb_format.py -pdb_file {path_to_PDB_file}
 ```
 - Arguments:
   - -pdb_file: Required.
-Path to pdb file of antibody you want to humanize.
-This should be the only thing in the new directory you made for the CUMAb run
+Path to pdb file of the antibody you want to humanize.
+This should be the only thing in the new directory you made for the CUMAb run.
   - -mode: Not required.
 Do you want to graft the sequences of the entire CDRs (CUMAb definition) or only SDRs?
-If you want to use SDR grafting, antigen chain must be provied in the pdb and as an argument here.
-Default is CDR and the other option is SDR
+If you want to use SDR grafting, antigen chain must be provided in the pdb and as an argument here.
+The default is CDR, and the other option is SDR.
   - -antigen_chain: Not required.
 Does your pdb contain the antigen as well?
 Must be a single letter corresponding to the chain of the antigen in the pdb file.
 Default is none
   - -screens: Not required.
-Space separated list of regular expressions that sequences will be exlcuded if they contain outside of the CDRs.
+A space-separated list of regular expressions that sequences will be excluded if they contain outside of the CDRs.
 Default is NG N[^P][ST]
   - -origin_species: Not required.
 What species does your antibody originate from?
 Options are human, mouse, or rabbit.
-Human and mouse are treated the same whereas rabbit has some slight differences.
-Default is mouse
+Human and mouse are treated the same, whereas rabbit has some slight differences.
+The default is mouse.
   - -res_to_fix: Not required.
-Space separated list of residues which should be kept the same identity as in the parental antibody.
+Space-separated list of residues that should be kept the same identity as in the parental antibody.
 Must be formatted as residue number followed by either L or H for light or heavy chain.
-Residue number must be numbered from start of pdb with no gaps.
+Residue number must be numbered from the start of pdb with no gaps.

-### Step 1b: Finding residues in antibody-antigen interface
+### Step 1b: Finding residues in the antibody-antigen interface
 - **Do not run if your pdb file does not contain an antigen**
 - If your pdb file also contains the antigen of interest, run the following command to find residues in the antibody-antigen interface:
 ```